hcn1519/hcn1519.github.io/_i18n/en/_posts/2022-05-13-diffabledatasource.md

 ## Diffable DataSource

-- The `Diffable DataSource` was introduced in iOS 13 to simplify and make UI updates safer, eliminating the need for developers to handle actions like cell insertions and deletions manually.
+The `Diffable DataSource` was introduced in iOS 13 to simplify and make UI updates safer, eliminating the need for developers to handle actions like cell insertions and deletions manually.
 Instead, it relies on applying a `Snapshot` to update data.

 ![no3](https://user-images.githubusercontent.com/13018877/168228193-7237ae99-6c74-444b-b52d-59a8c4b81d52.jpeg)

-### Snapshots

 A `Snapshot` is an object that holds the state of your UI.
 With a `Snapshot`, you can update data without the need for `IndexPath` access.